-The Board of Directors has the overall responsibility for the Group's risk management and approves the main principles of credit risk management.
+The Board has the overall responsibility for the Group's risk management and approves the main principles of credit risk management.
 The Board approves the Credit Risk Policy and the credit risk appetite of MuniFin Group.
 MuniFin Group's credit risk appetite is defined in the RAF, which also includes the indicators for monitoring the Group's risk appetite on credit risk.

-The Board of Directors steers the credit risk management through the credit risk appetite and other relevant policies, collateral management and credit-granting principles that aim to ensure that the level of credit risk remains at a moderate level and at the same time that solvency and profitability targets are taken into consideration.
+The Board steers the credit risk management through the credit risk appetite and other relevant policies, collateral management and credit-granting principles that aim to ensure that the level of credit risk remains at a moderate level and at the same time, the solvency and profitability targets are taken into consideration.

-The Risk Committee of the Board supports the Board of Directors in the tasks related to credit risk management, i.e. evaluates the proposed changes in the RAF and Credit Risk Policy before the Board approval and follows regularly credit risk analyses and reporting through the risk indicators in the RAF.
+The Risk Committee supports the Board in the tasks related to credit risk management, i.e. evaluates the proposed changes in the RAF and Credit Risk Policy before the Board approval and follows regularly credit risk analyses and reporting through the risk indicators in the RAF.